 At 36 she lived in a boardinghouse in New Haven, where she had a disastrous love affair with Alexander MacWhorter, a 23-year-old theology graduate at Yale.
 Delia’s brother Leonard, also a minister, got involved.
 He announced Delia was engaged to MacWhorter, who quickly backed off.
 Leonard then demanded MacWhorter stand trial before a panel of 23 ministers.
 MacWhorter claimed Delia pursued him; Delia claimed he led her on.
 Witnesses said MacWhorter had first chased Delia.
 Then came the verdict: 12 for MacWhorter, 11 for Delia.

 The scandal went national, mortifying Delia Bacon.

 Emerson also encouraged Putnam’s Monthly to give her assignments.
-He gave her a letter of introduction to his friend, the English historian Thomas Carlyle.
+He also gave her a letter of introduction to his friend, the English historian Thomas Carlyle.

 Carlyle shrieked when Delia Bacon told him her theory about Shakespeare.

 Help From Hawthorne